top of page

 Just a few words ...

-Like her books on Helene Schweitzer and Jacques Roumain, Marxsen’s current work-in-progress is framed by a mid-twentieth century European vision of Africa through the filter of a complex subject: Karen Blixen.
-As a near-exact contemporary of Helene Schweitzer, Blixen faced similar challenges and recollected her experience of otherness in her famous memoir Out of Africa.
-If all goes well, Karen Blixen's Out of Africa: Memoir and the Art of Reinvention will find a publisher in 2024.
+Like her books on Helene Schweitzer and Jacques Roumain, Marxsen’s forthcoming work involves a mid-twentieth century European vision of Africa through the life of a complex subject: Karen Blixen/Isak Dinesen.
+As a near-exact contemporary of Helene Schweitzer, Blixen faced similar challenges and recollected her experience in her famous memoir Out of Africa (1937).
+Marxsen's "biography of a book" titled Karen Blixen's 'Out of Africa': The Making of a 20th Century Classic will be published by LSU Press early in 2026.

 Patti Marxsen reading from her biography of Helene Schweitzer in 2015.

-Preaching to the choir in Boston, 2015
+Preaching to the choir in Boston, 2015.

 Patti Marxsen with English Bookshop Owner Matt Wake of BooksBooksBooks in Lausanne.